 Cooperative Education (Co-op) is designed to give students an opportunity to receive non-major elective credit, and in some limited cases, required credit for on-the-job work experience.
 Students participating in the cooperative education program will work under the direction of the MTCC Cooperative Education Director, their job supervisor, and their Curriculum Advisor.
 The work experience used for co-op must be significantly related to the student's program of study.
-Furthermore, the cooperative education student may receive up to eight hours of academic credit for an approved Associate of Applied Science program, up to four hours of academic credit for an approved Diploma program, up to two hours of academic credit for an approved Certificate program, and one credit hour of academic credit in the Associate of Arts program.
+Furthermore, the cooperative education student may receive up to eight hours of academic credit for an approved Associate of Applied Science program, up to four hours of academic credit for an approved Certificate program, and one credit hour of academic credit in the Associate of Arts program.